Vaccination status playing major role in Boston’s school bus driver shortage

 BOSTON (WHDH) - Boston school officials say they do not have enough bus drivers for the start of the new year and a lack of vaccinations is playing into the shortage.

-They say they are between 40 and 60 drivers short of what they need to complete each scheduled route in September.
+The district is down between 40 and 60 drivers of what they need to complete each scheduled route in September, officials announced.
 Administrators are telling parents to expect significant delays when school resumes.

 “We will continue communicating to our parents over the next several days and weeks as we try to fill those positions,” said Superintendent Brenda Cassellius.
 “We will engage in some re-routing and we are asking parents if they will decline to ride the yellow bus.
 That will allow us to consolidate some routes.”